I’ve just completed my outstanding module(s), but the item(s) still appear on my SIS To Do List. When will the item(s) be removed?

 When do I have to complete my requirements?

-The Annual Student Update Form and the Not on Our Grounds, Alcohol-Wise, and Honor modules need to be completed by Tuesday, September 17, 2019.
-Failure to complete your requirements will result in a course registration block for the Spring 2020 semester.
+The Annual Student Update Form and the Not on Our Grounds, Alcohol-Wise, and Honor modules need to be completed by Wednesday, March 4, 2020.
+Failure to complete your requirements will result in a course registration block for the Fall 2020 semester.

 I don't see every item listed under my SIS To Do List.
 How do I access these items?